Type AIII orbits in the affine flag variety of type A: Orbits of the product group

 We have shown that $(\dots, c_1, c_2, \dots, c_n, \dots)$ is indeed an affine $(p,q)$-clan. \end{proof} \end{lemma}

-The following proposition proves that $c$ found in Definition~\ref{alg-affine-flag-to-affine-clan} is indeed an affine $(p,q)$-clan and further describes the properties for such an affine $(p,q)$-clan.
-The addition properties involving $(i;+)$, $(i;-)$, $(i; \NN)$ and $(i;j)$ show that the affine flags in the same $\GL_p(F) \times \GL_q(F)$-orbit result in the same affine $(p,q)$-clan given by the algorithm in Definition~\ref{alg-affine-flag-to-affine-clan}.
+The following proposition further describes the properties for such an affine $(p,q)$-clan produced in Definition~\ref{alg-affine-flag-to-affine-clan}.
+The additional properties involving $(i;+)$, $(i;-)$, $(i; \NN)$ and $(i;j)$ show that the affine flags in the same $K \cong \GL_p(F) \times \GL_q(F)$-orbit result in the same affine $(p,q)$-clan given by the algorithm in Definition~\ref{alg-affine-flag-to-affine-clan}.